contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 ```

 {{% notice note %}}
 Manual integration of "web fonts" is recommended.
-Otherwise, you should follow the followingGoogle instructions: [Get Started with the Google Fonts API](https://developers.google.com/fonts/docs/getting_started), the "Google Fonts API Version 2" is currently not supported.
+Otherwise, you should follow the following instructions from Google: [Get Started with the Google Fonts API](https://developers.google.com/fonts/docs/getting_started), the "Google Fonts API Version 2" is currently not supported.
 {{% /notice %}}

 Then you can access the web font via your CSS file.